pallets-eco/wtforms/docs/tutorial.rst

 to validate your input.

-In addition, the example uses a simple filter to strip HTML tags out of the input. :ref:`Filters <filters>` can be any one-argument callable, so you can pass library functions and lambdas as needed.
+In addition, the example uses a simple filter to strip HTML tags out of the input.
+Filters can be any one-argument callable, so you can pass library functions and lambdas as needed.

 Advanced forms with dynamic select fields and form enclosures